Sean-Der/OBS2Browser/README.md

 To do this we use the newly added WHIP output in OBS.
 With WebRTC you can now have a low latency P2P broadcast in OBS.

+If you want to do a 'one to many' broadcast [Broadcast Box](https://github.com/glimesh/broadcast-box) might be a better option.
+OBS2Browser can only support one viewer at a time, while Broadcast Box has no upper limit.

 ## How it works

 `OBS2Browser` facilitates the handshake between your browser and OBS.
 It exists just to transport two text messages.